 I was at a party a few weeks ago for this Chilean guy’s birthday and I drew a picture of a unicorn and gave it to him telling him it was a Canadian tradition to have a unicorn of some sort on your birthday.
 They all believed me.
 I told them I was joking after but it was pretty funny.

 These are just a select few things that have happened when people find out that I’m Canadian.
-Are you a Canadian travel addict too?
-What are some of the weirdest things people have assumed about you based on your background?
+Are you a Canadian traveler too?
+What are some of the weirdest things people have assumed about you based on your nationality?
 Leave a comment below!